Skip to content

 After you get your new token, immediately add it to your Secrets for any app you build with this method.
 You don't have to rebuild the app, but it's a good idea to at least run Action 1.
 Validate Secrets for each repository to make sure you did not make a mistake.

-You can regenerate your GitHub Personal Access Token at any time by clicking on the link below.
-(Right-click, control-click to open in a new browser tab.)
+You can regenerate your GitHub Personal Access Token at any time by clicking on the link below. (it will open in a new browser tab.)

 The FastLane Access Token is a clickable link.